The summer slide.

 Science branches and skills used: problem-solving, force, acceleration, nature.

-Include park and water slides in your summer plans.
+Include park slides and slip’n slides in your summer plans.
 But if you can throw in a few activities that keep children’s minds sharp, you can beat the dreaded “summer slide.”
 It’s a win-win for all involved.